Richard A. Rosengarten

 MA, PhD (University of Chicago)

-Richard Rosengarten studies Enlightenment thought and its import for religious (especially Christian) thought and practice.
-His teaching and research focus on how modern literary forms (especially the novel, but also satire and autobiography) enact, absorb, engage, and transform that impact, and on how the work of “criticism” – in its literary, biblical, and philosophical expressions – comes to have exponential import for thought and culture.
-Understanding religious thought and practice from the perspective of the Enlightenment inevitably involves engagement of earlier thought (especially the ancients) as well as the history of its effects (“modernism” and its aftermaths).
-His book on the novelist Henry Fielding is thus framed by engagements with Augustine’s Confessions and Faulkner’s Absalom, Absalom!, and his forthcoming book on Catholicism between the Vatican Councils compares the ways that Flannery O’Connor, Frida Kahlo, and Simone Weil engaged Roman Catholic sacramental theology as crucial to the formation of their artistic styles (in prose fiction, retablo, and essai, respectively) for modernity.
+Richard Rosengarten’s scholarship and teaching are anchored in the Enlightenment and its import for religious (especially Christian) thought and practice.
+He focuses on how modern prose forms (the novel, but also satire, autobiography, and the essay) enact, absorb, engage, and transform that impact, and on how the work of “criticism” – in its literary, biblical, and philosophical expressions – comes to have exponential import for thought and culture.
+Understanding religious thought and practice from the perspective of the Enlightenment inevitably involves considered attention to earlier thought (especially the ancients) as well as to the history of its effects (“modernism” and its aftermaths).
+His book on the novelist Henry Fielding is thus framed by engagements with Augustine’s Confessions and Faulkner’s Absalom, Absalom!, and his forthcoming book on Catholicism between the Vatican Councils compares the uses to which Flannery O’Connor, Frida Kahlo, and Simone Weil put Roman Catholic sacramental theology (in prose fiction, retablo, and essai, respectively)